ghiscoding/Realtime-TODO-Aurelia-Auth-RethinkDB/README.md

 ```

 #### Install/Run through VSCode
-If you use VSCode (Visual Studio Code) as your main editor, you can load the vscode workspace (requires version `1.16+`, `File -> Open Workspaces`).
-Once the workspace is loaded, you will then have access to multiple tasks (defined in `client-ts-wp/tasks.json`) which makes it easy to execute the code without even typing any command in the shell (you still have to make sure to `npm install` in both `client-ts-wp` and `server` folder).
+If you use VSCode (Visual Studio Code) as your main editor, you can load the vscode workspace (requires version `1.18+`, `File -> Open Workspaces`).
+Once the workspace is loaded, you will then have access to multiple tasks (defined in `client-ts-wp/tasks.json`) which makes it easy to execute the code without even typing any command in the shell (you still have to make sure to `npm install` in both `client-ts-wp` and `server` folders prior to running a task).

 ### Server (NodeJS - KOA)
 **Optional, see the note below**